iilaya-exe/OMAD/README.md

-Here’s a tightened version of your README that reads like a proper project document, clear and straightforward:

----

 # Student Budget & Expense Tracker

 A lightweight budget and expense tracker built for matipid na students.
 Runs entirely in your browser — no accounts, no server, no installs, no tracking.
 Data is stored locally in `localStorage` and never leaves your device.